Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 This body style/generation had two engine types, "pumpe duse" and regular direct injection.
 For North America, 1998-2003 mk4 VW TDI are regular direct injection using a Bosch VE distributor fuel injection pump.
 2004-2006 are pumpe duse injection.
 See 1000q: mk4 Jetta cosmetic differences and 1000q: direct injection vs. pumpe duse vs. common rail for more details.
 2004-2005 VW Passat TDI are also pumpe duse but since they use a different engine and body, see 1000q: Passat TDI new owner checklist for information on those.

 There were two basic trim levels.
 GL = basic trim.
 Generally speaking, GLS = power windows, sunroof, alloy wheels.
 There were some trim changes over the years so early cars typically don't have stability control or traction control.
-While you can retrofit traction control (brakes the wheels at low speeds to help get you moving), it's virtually impossible to add stability control (yaw control at higher speeds to straighten out a slide).
+While you can retrofit traction control (brakes the wheels at low speeds to help get you moving), it's nearly impossible to add stability control (yaw control at higher speeds to straighten out a slide).
 Some other options were leather, monsoon radio w/6cd changer, automatic transmission, and sunroof.

 1999: Beetle adds side turn signal behind front fender.
 ABS standard on new beetle